ifananvity/c-projects/README.md

 # c-projects
-Library of trivial projects that are built to accomplish simple day-to-day task.
+A Library of trivial projects that are built to accomplish simple day-to-day task.
 It's more or less useful.